 The sleigh ride season typically begins in December and runs through April, depending on weather conditions.
 During those months, Elk Refuge sleigh rides operate from 9 a.m. to 5 p.m. daily.
 Visitors can purchase their tickets at the Jackson Hole Visitors Center and take a free shuttle bus to the boarding area.
-Tickets cost $23 for adults and $15 for children.
+Tickets cost $35 for adults and $20 for children (ages 5-12).
 This adventure will be the highlight of your trip to Jackson Hole!

 Located within Snow King Resort, King Tubes offers fun snow tubing in Jackson Hole that’s perfect for kids and adults alike.
 Let gravity take control as you fly down one of three groomed snow tubing lanes, then relax as the rope tow pulls you and your tube up the hill.
 The fast and exhilarating rides down these slopes will have you “laughing all the way”!
 Kids must be at least 42″ tall to ride and there’s only one person per tube allowed.

 About an hour drive from Jackson Hole, Grand Targhee offers snow tubing between late November and early April.
 Day passes are just $15 and include the use of a tube and access to the Papoose conveyor lift.
 This lift quickly whisks visitors to the top of the runs and is perfect for little ones.
 Reservations are recommended, so be sure to call ahead!